Iqwertz/Depictor/readme.md

 ```

 ## Start the backend server
-Go to the projects backend directory:
+Go to the project's backend directory:

 ```bash
   cd Depictor/Backend